 Reviews and contests are popular with Facebook fans.
-Here are some other ways to your Facebook fans engaged to drive more business to your spa or massage practice:
+Here are some other ways for your Facebook fans engaged in driving more business to your spa or massage practice:

 Ask for Input

-If you are considering offering new product or service, ask your fans for input.
-You might want to find out how they would use the offerings and specific results they expect.
+If you are considering offering a new product or service, ask your fans for input.
+You might want to find out how they would use the offerings and the specific results they expect.

 Facebook can be integral to your marketing program.
 If you aren’t already on the site and active, now may be the time.